 - Download and extract layout_integration.zip folder.
 Open Virtuoso in the same working directory.
 Make sure the EPDA environment has been installed in the working directory as explained here.

 - Open the Layout Geometry Wizard.
-For this click on “Lumerical” in the Main toolbar and select “import design into FDTD/MODE”
+For this click on “Lumerical” in the Main toolbar and select “Import design into Multiphysics Suite”.

-- Browse and select the Cadence layer map file, and the Lumerical process file.
-To add the simulation region and ports as well, enable the “Add FDTD region and ports” option.
+- Choose the Lumerical solver where the layout will be imported.
+Browse and select the Cadence layer map file, and the Lumerical process file.
+For FDTD solver, to add the simulation region and ports as well, enable the “Add FDTD region and ports” option.
 Then click on OK.

 Once finished, the layout information is combined with the process file and layer map information to create and add the 3D geometry to the simulation in the same way as with the Lumerical wizard.
-As mentioned in the previous section, the associated analysis group is also created which allows you to change the parameters of your structure (for example rotation) immediately.
+As mentioned in the previous section, the associated analysis group/ model object is also created which allows you to change the parameters of your structure (for example rotation) immediately.

 Importing Component Layout Through Script